Skip to content

 }

-min_amount and max_amount indicate the minimum and maximum amount for an operation of this method-unit pair. amountless signals if the backed supports paying an amountless invoice.
+min_amount and max_amount indicate the minimum and maximum amount for an operation of this method-unit pair. options are method-specific and can be defined in method-specific NUTs.